JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 ## On-demand Cloud Resources

-There are two ways to get more Build Credits for your TeamCity instance.
-You can add extra Committer slots or, if you don't require additional Committers, you can purchase Build Credits on demand.
-More information is available on our [pricing] page.
+There are two ways to get more build credits for your TeamCity instance, atop the ongoing subscription: on purchasing a committer slot (each committer comes with a set of resources and credits) or by purchasing credits directly.
+More information on pricing is available on [our website]().

 Build credits purchased this way do not expire.
-Build credits can be redeemed for additional Storage, Data Transfer, build time, self-hosted agents, and Committers as needed.
-Additional Committer slots can also be purchased in the [JetBrains e-store]().
+They can be redeemed for additional storage, data transfer, build time, slots for [self-hosted agents](), and committers as needed.
+Additional committer slots can also be purchased in the [JetBrains e-store]().

-Customers can utilize their Build Credits to add Self-Hosted Build Agents to their instance at a flat monthly rate.
-Self-Hosted Build Agents do not draw on any additional Build Credits.
-You can run an unlimited number of builds on Self-Hosted Build Agents.

-When a Self-Hosted Build Agent is redeemed in your TeamCity Cloud instance, it increases the number of concurrent builds you can perform on Self-Hosted Agents by 1.
-You will be able to connect as many Self-Hosted Agents as you wish.
-This allows you to connect a pool of Self-Hosted Agents to your TeamCity instance that can suit a wide variety of build configurations and requirements.
+To acquire credits and manage build resources, use the __[Resources & Subscription]()__ administration page in TeamCity.

-### Cloud Licensing Terminology
+## Cloud Licensing Terminology

 <table>
 <tr><td></td><td></td></tr>